lcdonaldson/Genesis/README.md

 React Native - will start with rn- (example: rn-first_project)

-TypeScript - will start with ts-(example: ts-first_project)
+TypeScript - will start with ts-

 Javascript Repos - will start with js-